versionone/VersionOne.SDK.NET.APIClient/README.md

 }
 ```

 The PageSize property shown asks for 3 items, and the Start property indicates to start at 0.
-The next 3 items can be retrieve with PageSize=3, Start=3.
+The next 3 items can be retrieved with PageSize=3, Start=3.

 ###How to query the history of a single asset